 - providing an Arabic-script rich environment at home through labels, wall displays and decorations,

-Start by doing the same as mentioned above!
-That will lay a wonderful language foundation before moving onto writing and reading practices.
+- Start by doing the same as mentioned above!
+That will lay a great language foundation before moving onto writing and reading practices.

 If you are a non-native speaker: